Linear Convergence of Frank-Wolfe for Rank-One Matrix Recovery Without Strong Convexity: Numerical Experiments

+We solve Problem \eqref{eq:quadSenseProb} to high accuracy (approximation error w.r.t. function value less than 1e-12 in our MATLAB implementation\footnote{the bound on the approximation error is verified by computing the duality gap, which is an upper-bound on the approximation error w.r.t. the function value (see for instance \cite{Jaggi13b})}) using the standard Frank-Wolfe method (Algorithm \ref{alg:fw}), and we denote the found solution by $\X^*$.
+We produce our estimate for the ground-truth vector $\x_0$ by computing the leading eigenvector of the matrix $-\nabla{}f(\X^*)$, which we denote by $\v^*$, and scaling it to have the same norm as $\x_0$, i.e., we take the vector $\sqrt{n}\v^*$.
+Note that estimation based on the eigenvector $\v^*$ is motivated by Eq. \eqref{eq:main:res3} (in particular, since $\X^*$ is only a high-accuracy approximated solution, it may not be rank-one).
+We measure the relative recovery error by $\Vert{n\v^*\v^{*\top}-\x_0\x_0^{\top}}\Vert_F^2/\Vert{\x_0\x_0^{\top}}\Vert_F^2 = \frac{1}{n^2}\Vert{n\v^*\v^{*\top}-\x_0\x_0^{\top}}\Vert_F^2$.

-In our experiments we set $m=20n$, $c=0.5$ and $\tau = 0.5n$.
-We note that we choose the trace bound $\tau$ strictly smaller than $\trace(\x_0\x_0^{\top})$, since otherwise the optimal solution will naturally also fit some of the noise and will result in a higher-rank matrix.
+In our experiments we set $m=20n$, $\tau = 0.5n$, and the noise parameter $c$ is set to either $0.5$ or $1.5$.
+We note that we choose the trace bound $\tau$ strictly smaller than $\trace(\x_0\x_0^{\top})=n$, since otherwise the optimal solution will naturally also fit some of the noise and will result in a higher-rank matrix.
 All results are averaged over 20 i.i.d runs.
 The results are presented in Table \ref{table:quadrecoverExp}.

+As it can be seen in Table \ref{table:quadrecoverExp}, all random instances indeed satisfy Assumption \ref{ass:gap} with substantial eigen-gap.
+Moreover, the gap does not vary much with the dimension.
+We note that even though $\X^*$ is only a high-accuracy approximated solution to \eqref{eq:quadSenseProb} (approximation error $<$ 1e-12), since Problem \eqref{eq:quadSenseProb} satisfies Assumption \ref{ass:funcStruct} (i.e., it can be written as $f(\X)=g(\mA\X)$ with $g(\x) = \frac{1}{2}\Vert{\x-\y}\Vert_2^2$, and so $\alpha_g=\beta_g=1$), a simple calculation using Eq. \eqref{eq:eigengapEst}, and recalling that $\a_i,\b_i, i=1,\dots,m$ are all unit vectors, implies that the eigen-gap estimates in Table \ref{table:quadrecoverExp} represent, up to negligible error, the eigen-gaps in the gradient vector at the exact optimal solution.
+Using Lemma \ref{lem:optSolStruct}, this in turn verifies that for all random instances it holds that there is a unique optimal solution and that it is indeed rank-one.

 \paragraph{Rank-one Robust PCA:} We consider the task of extracting a rank-one matrix from its sparsely-corrupted observation.
 We let $\M = \x_0\x_0^{\top} + \frac{1}{2}(\Y_0+\Y_0^{\top})$, where $\x_0\in\reals^n$ is a random unit vector ($\x_0\x_0^{\top}$ is the rank-one matrix to recover), and $\Y_0$ is sparse, with each entry being either $1$ or $-1$ with probability $p$ and zero otherwise ($p<< 1$).
 Towards recovering $\X_0 = \x_0\x_0^{\top}$, we consider the optimization problem